From science fiction to reality, 'no kill' meat may be coming soon

 For instance, salmonella, a bacteria that lives in animal intestines and is shed through their feces, would not be present in a cultivated meat production facility.
 "From a food safety standpoint, it probably has a one up," on the traditional meat industry, Hunnes says.

 Because this is a new industry, there are potential unknowns.
-Some scientists say it's possible that unforeseen biological mechanisms could occur, such as cells multiplying in unpredictable ways.
-There's a continued need for research as the industry heads towards commercialization.
+Some scientists say it's possible that unforeseen biological interactions could occur, such as cells multiplying in unpredictable ways.
+There's a continued need for research as the industry heads toward commercialization.

 The first cultivated meat products were produced from cells biopsied directly from live animals.
 But this process isn't efficient.
 Over the last few years, start-ups have worked to identify "immortalized" cell lines, that "can be grown almost indefinitely without having to go back to the animal," explains David Kaplan, professor of biomedical engineering of Tufts University.